hankfanchiu/rails-lite/README.md

 ### Router

-The router creates a route for each controller action.
-When passed a request, the router runs the corresponding route to call on the corresponding controller action.
+Through meta-programming, the router dynamically creates a route for each controller action.
+When passed a request, the router runs the responsible route to call on the corresponding controller action.

-### ControllerBase
+### Controller Base

-The ControllerBase functions similarly to the ActionController::Base in Rails.
+The Controller Base functions similarly to the ActionController::Base in Ruby on Rails.
 It is the super class that provides the standard controller methods (`render`, `redirect_to`, `session`, and `flash`).
 User-defined controller actions are invoked by the corresponding route.

-### ModelBase
+### Model Base

-The ModelBase serves as the base class for user-generated models.
+The Model Base serves as the base class for user-generated models.
 Included methods are the standard SQL queries:

 ```
 #all